BellaMrx/Basics_of_React/README.md

    export default App;
   ```

-To display all `titles` in the `recommendEbooks` list with JSX, proceed as follows:
+To display all `title` in the `recommendEbooks` list with JSX, proceed as follows:

   ```
    recommendEbooks.map(function(book) {